The United Nations’ Universal Periodic Review and Summary of the PMCS' UPR joint submission

 When was Australia’s last review?

-Australia’s third cycle review took place on Wednesday 20 January 2021.
+Australia’s fourth cycle review took place on Monday 26 January 2026.

 Why is the UPR process an important mechanism for addressing statelessness?